LittleBlocks/LittleBlocks.Exports/README.md

 Install-Package Easify.Exports.Client
 ```

-The **AddExporterBuilder** extension method will help on registering the required exporters
+The **AddExporterBuilder** extension method will help with registering the required exporters

 ```c#
 public class Exporters